SUPERAndroidAnalyzer/super/README.md

 ```
 USAGE:
-    super [FLAGS] [OPTIONS] <package>
+    super-analyzer [FLAGS] [OPTIONS] <package>

 FLAGS:
         --bench       Show benchmarks for the analysis
         --force       If you'd like to force the auditor to do everything from the beginning
     -h, --help        Prints help information
-        --html        Generates the reults in HTML format
+        --html        Generates the results in HTML format
-        --json        Generates the reults in JSON format
+        --json        Generates the results in JSON format
         --open        Open the report in a browser once it is complete
     -q, --quiet       If you'd like a zen auditor that won't output anything in stdout
     -a, --test-all    Test all .apk files in the downloads directory